ItsAsbreuk/itsa-gallery/src/gallery-itsasubscribemodelbuttons/README.md

         'model:anchorclick',
         function(e) {
             var model = e.target;
+            ...
-            ... // handle here how to show 'more info' instead of loading 'moreaboutmadonna.html' }
+            // handle here how to show 'more info' instead of loading 'moreaboutmadonna.html'
+            // BE AWARE that you always have a Model-instance here and not an Object (should you use Y.ItsaViewModellist with a LazyModelList)
+        }
     );